Upper bounds for virtual dimensions of Seiberg-Witten moduli spaces: Introduction

 The simple type conjecture trivially holds in the case where $b_2^+-b_1$ is even, since the Seiberg-Witten invariant always vanishes.
 In the case that $b_2^+-b_1$ is odd, the simple type conjecture has been verified for all symplectic four-manifolds \cite{Ta} and also for other very large families of four-manifolds.
 However, so far, there is no result without demanding a condition on a smooth structure, except for the following work.
 We say that $\mathfrak{s}$ is a \emph{mod $q$ basic class} if $SW(\mathfrak{s})\not\equiv 0\mod q$.
 So we can consider the mod $q$ analogue of the simple type conjecture, and recently, Kato, Nakamura and Yasui \cite{KNY} solved the mod 2 analogue under a mild condition on the cohomology ring, which depends only on the underlying topological structure.

 In this paper, under a simple topological condition, we give an upper bound for the virtual dimension, giving a new approach to the simple type conjecture.
 Now we state our main theorem.
+For a prime $p$ and integers $k,t$ with $k\equiv t-2 \mod p$, we define an integer $a(k,t)$ by